bradcypert/sandalwood/content/blog/building-a-simple-api-in-php-using-lumen.md

   - Eloquent
   - lumen
   - PHP
-post_format: []
-hefo_before:
-  - "0"
-hefo_after:
-  - "0"
-_yoast_wpseo_title:
-  - "Building a Simple API in PHP using Lumen"
-_yoast_wpseo_primary_category:
-  - "81"
-_yoast_wpseo_content_score:
-  - "90"
-_yoast_wpseo_focuskw:
-  - Lumen
-description:
-  - "Lumen is a microframework (like Slim) but comes bundled with the Eloquent ORM.
+description: "Lumen is a microframework (like Slim) but comes bundled with the Eloquent ORM.
 Read on to find out how to setup and use Lumen in your project today!"
-_yoast_wpseo_linkdex:
-  - "88"
 ---

 Alright, at it again with another PHP post.
 Hopefully this doesn’t dislodge my blog from the [planet.clojure.in](http://planet.clojure.in) newsletter from writing too much non-clojure.
 The other day I wrote a post about using Slim with Eloquent to build a simple API.
 It was a fun project and I decided to share it with the PHP subreddit.
 Thankfully, the PHP community is far better than I remembered it — we created a lot of great feedback and had a few discussions about **Lumen**.